David Lozano

 PROFILE

-Soon after his diagnosis, Lozano connected with Team Novo Nordisk CEO Phil Southerland via Facebook and the two, along with Lozano’s mother, met in Barcelona.
-Southerland explained the values of the team — to help inspire, educate and empower those living with diabetes — and invited Lozano to join.
-Lozano’s mother was grateful for the opportunity, knowing her son could live a healthy life and continue his athletic career.
+Soon afterward, Lozano contacted Team Novo Nordisk CEO Phil Southerland on Facebook.
+The two met in Barcelona along with Lozano’s mother, where Southerland explained what the team exists to do: inspire, educate and empower people living with diabetes and invited him to join.
+His mother was grateful for the opportunity, knowing her son could have a full life and a career.

-Off the bike, the 37-year-old loves spending time with his wife and daughter and the family dogs.
+Off the bike, Lozano spends his time with his wife, his daughter and the family dogs.